-If you qualify, you may be entitled to have your case dismissed after taking an approved Driver Safety Course.
+If you qualify, you may be entitled to have your case dismissed after taking an approved Driving Safety Course.

-For more information, go to our "Driver Safety Course" page.
+For more information, go to our "Driving Safety Course" page.

 Deferred Disposition (Probation)

-Even if you do not qualify for a Driver Safety Course dismissal, you may still be able to have your case dismissed if you successfully complete a Deferred Disposition "probation".
+Even if you do not qualify for a Driving Safety Course dismissal, you may still be able to have your case dismissed if you successfully complete a Deferred Disposition "probation."

 For more information, go to our "Deferred Disposition" page.

-If you are experiencing serious money or health problems, you may still have several ways to resolve your citation.
-IMPORTANT: COME TO COURT EVEN IF YOU HAVE NO MONEY.
+If you are experiencing serious money problems, you may still have several ways to resolve your citation.
+IMPORTANT: CONTACT THE COURT TO RESOLVE YOUR CITATION EVEN IF YOU HAVE NO MONEY.